 Canned Food vs Dry Kibble

-Overwhelmingly, research points to a recommendation of canned commercial diets (wet food), high in protein and low in carbohydrates, as the best type of diet.
+Overwhelmingly, research shows that canned commercial diets (wet food) that are high in protein and low in carbohydrates are likely the best type of diet for cats.
 Veterinarians have also frequently noted that common issues in feline medicine such as urinary tract disease and chronic gastrointestinal (GI) issues are much more frequently seen in cats on dry diets.

 Another benefit of canned food over dry is that the water content helps maintain the sensation of feeling full, so your cat won’t consume too many calories.
-Many vets will switch an overweight cat eating dry food to canned food as the first step toward weight loss.
+Many vets will switch an overweight cat that has been eating dry food to a canned food diet as the first step toward weight loss.

 When to Feed